 And finally inspiration can come by accident - which is my favorite source of inspiration.
 Sometimes for economical reasons I paint over old paintings for practice and by chance it can lead to unexpected creations where the under-painting and the new one dramatically work together.
 One example was a road painting over a sea scene.
 When I did the new painting however I had turned the paper so that the waves of the sea were at a 90 degrees angle to the city scene that I was painting and this led to the idea of a vertical sky.
 Below is an experimental attempt at having a vertical sky.
 It’s not natural and I know someone on social media will give me a hard time about it, but it just looks great - perhaps because it emphasizes the vertical-ness of the city blocks.

-I’m presently working on painting number 7 in my series - so I have a long way to go yet.
-Below is number 6.
-I’m still at the exciting point of embarking on an adventure.
-I’m not even sure myself if I can finish it.
+II’m not even sure myself if I can finish 100 paintings of city scenes.
 Last year I intended to do a really big series on rickshaws but after about 15 finished paintings I got distracted by other subjects.

 It’s always nice to have some support and feedback so if you wish to follow me (or just wish to see if I actually finish) then please sign up on my website.
-You’ll get the chance to the see the sketches and the finished works as they are done and the chance to give me some feedback.
+You’ll get the chance to the chance to give me some feedback.